teodoryantcheff/SolidCam-Mach3-Post/README.md

  - 3 axis - considered working
  - 4 axis - works for both repositioning moves and 4x toolpaths
  - 5 axis - works, issues being that Z and probably A are inverted

+ Never even tried :
+ - Drill cycles of any kind
+ - Canned cycles of any kind
+ - Tapping
+ - Tool offsets and compensation
+ - Not even air cutting time on a real machine of any kind